 What is a dark store?

-A dark store is a retail store (e.g., groceries, home goods retailers, and clothing brands, etc.) converted into a micro-fulfillment center, and its layout is organized and optimized for retail fulfillment for online orders.
-These retail distribution outlets are not open to shoppers, which provides more space store inventory and accurately fulfill orders for customers.
+A dark store is a retail store (e.g., groceries, home goods retailers, and clothing brands, etc.) converted into a micro-fulfillment centre, and its layout is organised and optimised for retail fulfilment for online orders.
+These retail distribution outlets are not open to shoppers, which provides more space store inventory and accurately fulfil orders for customers.
 Once the order is placed, items can be picked and packed in the dark store and either shipped or picked up by the customer locally.
 This provides retailers with options for local and all customers.

 Why is the dark store concept growing?

 The COVID-19 pandemic has had a huge bearing on retail, especially since social distancing has become the norm.
 In such circumstances, to allow customers to purchase from a brick-and-mortar retail store contact-free, retailers are leveraging dark stores, which create the space needed to fulfil orders for shipping or prepare them for pickup, without customers needing to enter a crowded store.

 Although dark stores have been a great solution during the pandemic, it is not a new concept.
 Dark stores are common in the UK, France, China, and other countries around the world.
 With that said, many industry experts say that this is just the beginning of the dark store trend, especially in the United States.
 Here are other reasons why retailers are converting their physical retail space into dark stores: